-To facilitate a better connection between manufacturing businesses and education, IEI is partnering with the North Carolina Association of County Commissioners, North Carolina Cooperative Extension and the North Carolina Community College System to host community forums in each of North Carolina’s 100 counties.
-The community forums, held from April – May 2013, will bring together manufacturers, educators, city and county officials and other community leaders to develop strategies on aligning the needs of manufacturing businesses with North Carolina’s educational systems.
+To facilitate a better connection between manufacturing businesses and education, IEI partnered with the North Carolina Association of County Commissioners, North Carolina Cooperative Extension and the North Carolina Community College System to host community forums in several counties throughout the state.
+The community forums, held from May – July 2013, brought together manufacturers, educators, city and county officials and other community leaders to develop strategies on aligning the needs of manufacturing businesses with North Carolina’s educational systems.

-Help us begin to discover best practices across the state. and support a top statewide priority by sharing your story.
+Help us begin to discover best practices across the state.
+Support a top statewide priority by sharing your story.
 How do you align manufacturing businesses with our education systems?
 Let us know in this quick, two-minute survey, and help support a statewide priority in NC.

 manufacturing works @nc state

 Manufacturing isn’t what it used to be.
 Students heard how NC State Alumni from engineering, humanities, business, and design have made their careers in the exciting new world of manufacturing.
 They learned how their interests fit into North Carolina’s next industrial revolution, and had their voice be heard as we all work together, across colleges, to make NC State University an incubator for a new generation of manufacturing in North Carolina.